 The number used in your location extension ads through AdWords.
 Your location extension ads can show different phone numbers from those you have given us to show in Google Maps.
 (For example, you might want to give a toll-free phone number for reservations in your AdWords ads, but need to provide a local phone number to show in local search results).

-This can be the same or different from the phone number already provided as the primary phone.
-It can be a toll-free or call center number.
+If you don’t enter a location extensions phone, AdWords will use your primary phone.
+You can use a toll-free or call center number.
 One number can be used for multiple locations.

 This input should comply with AdWords phone extension specifications.
 Note that AdWords does not allow inclusion of premium numbers (such as 1-900 numbers in the U.S., and 871 numbers in the U.K.) for which a user must pay additional charges.

 Attributes of your business.
 For example, your business might offer Wi-Fi to customers, or have outdoor seating.
 Certain factual attributes (like outdoor seating) are directly editable by you, while subjective attributes (like whether your business is popular with locals) rely on the opinions of Google users who’ve visited your business.

 When you download your spreadsheet, you’ll see one column for each attribute that’s applicable to at least one of the locations in your account.
 Many attributes won’t apply to your business, based on its category or country.
 If an attribute has a column in your spreadsheet but doesn’t apply to a particular location, you’ll see “[NOT APPLICABLE]” in the corresponding cell.
 There’s no need to remove this value before you re-upload your spreadsheet.

 To edit an attribute for a location, enter either “yes” or “no” in the corresponding attribute column.
 Even if you enter “no” for some attributes for some locations, the data you provide will help Google show customers the most accurate information about your business, and avoid showing attributes that you don’t offer.